Colours of the Canadian Fall

 UK - Toronto

 Titan’s VIP door-to-door travel service collects you from home for your flight to Toronto.
-On arrival we transfer to the Sheraton Centre Toronto Hotel (4-star) or Chelsea Hotel (3-star) for three nights.
+On arrival we transfer to the Courtyard by Marriott Toronto Downtown (3-star) or Chelsea Hotel (3-star) for three nights.

-Sheraton Centre Toronto Hotel (4-star) or Chelsea Hotel (3-star)
+Courtyard by Marriott Toronto Downtown (3-star) or Chelsea Hotel (3-star)

 Toronto - Kingston